RackPing/api_client_samples/README.md

 * 3 beeps for each failed add check call
 * 1 beep at successful end of run.

-(The php and php_with_pecl_http sample demos are mutually exclusive based on whether the pecl http extension is installed or not, so one of those sample demos will always generate 2 beeps when add contact is attempted.)

 * See the add contact scripts for how to assign a password and send a password reminder email.
 Or an account administrator can login to the UI and click on "My Users" ... choose user ...
 "Reset Password."

 * gzip response output is supported by the RackPing REST API using the standard request header `Accept-Encoding: gzip`.